hilbix/turmites/README.md

 - It is an IntelliJ Idea project.
 No idea how to compile it from commandline, sorry.

+- After build the JAR is in `out/artifacts/turmites_jar/turmites.jar`

-- You can download my 1.5.2 JAR from
+- If you dare you can alternatively download my 1.5.2 JAR from
 URL: http://mc.geht.net/turmites/turmites.jar
 (if the server is up) but this might be an intermediate development version.